Optimal operating parameters for next-generation xenon gas time projection chambers: Discussion and Summary

 \section{Discussion and Summary}

 One of the major limitations of the natural detector configuration is the large mass of copper required to build a detector of that size.
 The possibility of operating the natural detector with 5--10 tonnes of $^{136}$Xe could help boost the signal-to-background ratio to yield a similar performance to the enriched scenario.
 In this case, the $^{137}$Xe backgrounds would also increase proportionally to the $^{136}$Xe mass; however, this could be tolerated at a site such as SNOLAB, resulting in a rate below a fraction of a count/tonne/year/ROI.
 Similarly, the 1 bar suffers from the same issue of large copper mass and low signal containment efficiency.
-New engineering solutions to mitigate the copper background, and/or more effective analysis selections utilizing the higher track clarity should be explored in this detector configuration.
+New engineering solutions to mitigate the copper background, and/or more effective analysis selections utilizing the higher track clarity are well motivated for this detector configuration.

 For pressures above 5 bar, the total background rates are flat.
 A further option would be to operate an enriched detector at 5 bar and then load in more isotope with increased pressure to pack in more source isotope.
 Detector design should optimize sensor readout and vessel design for the highest pressure planned to ensure suitable track clarity is maintained.